 It is not known when, but Harry enlisted in the Kentucky National Guard at Harrodsburg.
 On November 25, 1940, Harry was called to federal duty when his tank company was federalized and traveled to the fort on November 28.

-After training for nearly a year, in 1941, the battalion was sent to Louisiana to take part in maneuvers from January 1st through 30th.
+After training for nearly a year, on August 27, 1941, the battalion was sent to Louisiana to take part in maneuvers from September 1 through 30.
 It was after the maneuvers, at Camp Polk, that Harry and the rest of the battalion learned that they were being sent overseas.
 At that time, those men who were 29 years old or older were given the chance to resign from federal service and replacements came from the 753rd Tank Battalion.
 The 192nd also received the M3 “Stuart” Tanks from the 753rd.

 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy, with a flag, in the water.
 He came upon more flagged buoys that lined up – in a straight line – for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
 When the planes landed, it was too late to do anything that day.